 There aren’t very many things that are worse than spending thousands of dollars and several years of time to become an expert in a field that is already overrun with experts.
-For that reason, it’s crucial to research job prospects and salaries before committing oneself to a discipline.
+For that reason, it’s crucial to research job prospects and salaries for web designers before committing oneself to a discipline.
 Even in careers related to technology, one can never be too careful.
 That’s certainly true in the case of web designers.

 But First, a Description

 Of course, it would make sense to know exactly what web design entails before making the effort to delve into such details as its prospects and average salaries.